Normal Climate Patterns

 While graphs can show us how climate changes over time, maps give us a chance to see how climate varies across an area such as a region, continent, or the even the whole world.
 In this next section, you will generate and view maps of average annual temperature and precipitation.

-- To generate map views of mean temperature and precipitation patterns across the contiguous United States, access NCDC's Climate Atlas of the United States.
+- To generate map views of mean temperature and precipitation patterns across the contiguous United States, access NOAA's U.S. Climate Atlas.

-- At the CLIMAP site, click the Quick Search link located on the left side of the page.
+- At the Climate Atlas site, select the Variable "Max Temp" located on the left side of the page.
+Select "Climatology" for the Year.
+Select "Annual" for the Month.

-Stop and Think9.
-Use the maps you generated to describe the normal weather for May 1 in your location.
+9. Use the maps you generated to describe the normal weather for May in your location.

 10. Discuss the advantages and disadvantages of graphical and map-based representations for climate.
 Which do you prefer?
 What information can you get from one that is not available from the other?